 The overall sound of this album is rich and clean.
 It would be nice if Pink Floyd's Fat Old Sun had been so well recorded and mixed.
 "I Know You Know" is a real gem and my current favorite.
 Foxhole is a solid, mellow, guitar driven album full of tracks that share DNA with likes of The Clientele, The Kinks, The Beta Band, and of course Pink Floyd.
 Very enjoyable.

 A great album with a quality hard to pin down.
 Certain tracks like "Just A Dream" and "The Frozen Stare" remind me of later Elliott Smith, maybe cuts left off Figure 8.

-Favorite track: Back Pages.
+Favorite track: Memories.